pmadrigal/common-utils/README.md

 - Repositories
 - Logger
 - Configuration
+- Transaction managers

-Appart from these modules, a functional package has been added in order to provide some extended functionality regarding scala collections and functional utilities.
+Apart from these modules, a functional package has been added in order to provide some extended functionality regarding scala collections and functional utilities.

 Repositories